 Stone can be tumbled, flamed, cross-cut or bush hammered to appear old.
 Don’t install filled Travertine in steam showers as the fill will loosen.
 A stone base in areas with stone floors looks great and is very functional.
 It does not need to be filled stone.
 This base can also be recessed into the drywall.

-The warm look of Travertine will determine other finishes and the entire palette will emanate from this starting point.
-Other stones can be used for dots, contrast and detailing.
+With marble, travertine or other stones additional colors can be used for dots, contrast and detailing.
 Marble is currently widely used as we continue with our current gray and white trend.
+Whatever the choice it is the starting point for colorization.

 Typical sizing is 18” x 18” or 24” x 24” and other patterns using rectangular pieces.